tasmota/docs/Buttons-and-Switches.md

 **`SwitchMode 0`**
 _Default mode_

-Set switch to toggle mode.
+Set switch to toggle mode (`0 = TOGGLE`, `1 = TOGGLE`).

 Tasmota sends `TOGGLE` command each time the state of the circuit changes (closing or opening).
+In case of a push button attached Tasmota will send a `TOGGLE` command when pressed and another `TOGGLE` command when released.

+> [!EXAMPLE]
+> When the button is pressed, toggle the relay to ring the doorbell; when the button is released, ring the doorbell again.

 **`SwitchMode 1`**
 Set switch to follow mode (`0 = OFF`, `1 = ON`)